MagGomesu/wow-discord-rpc-ascension/README.md

 ## Requirements
 - Python 3 for Windows, the [web-based installer](https://www.python.org/downloads/windows/) is OK.
 When it's finished installing, you will be asked if you want Python to be added to your $PATH, you have to say yes.
 ## Setup
 - Launch the `Installer.bat`.
-It will install everything is required, you will be prompted to select your AddOns Folder.
+It will install everything is required, you will be prompted to select your AddOns Folder, and your ascension installation folder if its not on default path.

 - From now on you'll need to **run the game from the Desktop Launcher** or the .bat file.